indilib/indi-3rdparty/README.md

 git clone https://github.com/indilib/indi-3rdparty.git
 ```

-If on the other hand, you are only interested to build INDI 3rd party driver, then it is best to clone a shallow copy as this will be **much** faster and saves lots of space:
+If on the other hand, you are only interested to build an INDI 3rd party driver, then it is best to clone a shallow copy as this will be **much** faster and saves lots of space:
 ```
 git clone --depth=1 https://github.com/indilib/indi-3rdparty
 ```

+## 3rd Party Drivers vs. 3rd Party Libraries

+Some of the drivers included in the INDI 3rd party repository require a library (usually made by the device manufacturer) to be installed before the driver can be built and installed.
+For example indi-qsi depends on libqsi, so libqsi must be built and installed before attempting to build and install the indi-qsi driver.
+Many of these libraries are included in the 3rd Party Repository and can be installed just like the drivers.

-## Build 3rd party drivers
+## Building individual 3rd Party Drivers (typically recommended)

-You can build the all the 3rd party drivers at once (not recommended) or build the required 3rd party driver as required (recommended).
+While you can build all the 3rd party drivers and libraries at once, it is typically recommended to build each 3rd party driver as required.
 Each 3rd party driver may have its own pre-requisites and requirements.
 For example, to build INDI EQMod driver:

 ```
 cd build